AnurupaK/AI_Games/README.md

 # 🎮 AI Games

 Welcome to the **AI Games** project!
-This project features classic games like **Rock, Paper, Scissors** and **Hangman**, enhanced with AI capabilities.
+This project features two classic games: **Rock, Paper, Scissors** and **Hangman**, enhanced with AI capabilities.
 The AI is powered by **Gemini-1.5-Flash**, allowing it to generate words and play alongside you in a dynamic and interactive way!

 ## 🛠️ Project Structure